cloudflare/cloudflare-docs/content/cloudflare-one/faq/teams-getting-started-faq.md

 - **Access**: All active sessions for that user will be invalidated.
 Note: A user will be able to log back into an application unless the Application’s policy is also updated to block future logins from that user.

-- **Gateway**: All filtering and routing via the WARP client will cease until the user re-enrolls with their WARP client
+- **Gateway**: All active devices for that user will be revoked.
+Revoking a device means that all filtering and routing via the WARP client will cease until the user re-enrolls the device.

 {{<Aside type="warning">}}